List of The Bold and the Beautiful characters introduced in the 2010s: Sasha Thompson

 Sasha gets involved with Zende after he leaves Nicole, but no one accepts their relationship.
 After a confrontation with Nicole about Zende, Sasha reveals to her that they are half-sisters.
 Nicole refuses to accept her into the family, and Julius and Vivienne split up for a while when she realizes he had an affair with Sasha's mother.

 When Nicole gives birth to Rick and Maya's daughter, Lizzy, Zende decides to reunite with her.
 Knowing that Zende and Nicole are getting back together, Sasha tells them she is pregnant.
 She then confesses that she was lying, and Zende dumps her.
 After a family meeting and much soul-searching, Nicole, Vivienne, and Maya forgive Julius and Sasha for their lies.

 Sasha continues her work at Forrester Creations, and she gets closer to Thomas Forrester (Pierson Fodé) when he defends her from Julius' verbal attack, and Sasha thanks Thomas with a kiss.
 Sasha and Thomas start dating, but Nicole thinks Thomas still has feelings for his baby mama, Caroline Spencer (Linsey Godfrey).
 When Caroline returns to town with Thomas' son, Douglas Forrester, wanting the three of them to be a family, Sasha ends things with Thomas, not wishing to stand between him and his child.

 Sasha returns to Zende's orbit again when Maya and Rick want Nicole to carry a baby for them a second time.
 Sasha supports Zende, who does not approve of coming in second to Nicole's surrogacy again.
 Sasha gets a surprise trip to Hawaii when a drunk Zende whisks her away upon hearing that Nicole is going through with the surrogacy.
-On the plane ride home, Sasha and Zende kiss and then make love, but Nicole, who has changed her mind, catches them together.
+On the plane ride home, Sasha and Zende kiss and then have sex, but Nicole, who has changed her mind, catches them together.
 Sasha apologizes but defends Zende's position; when Nicole refuses Zende's repeated marriage proposals, Sasha tells Nicole she still wants Zende and asks him where things stand between them, but Zende clarifies his heart is with Nicole.